 Fainting: First aid

-Fainting occurs when your brain temporarily doesn't receive enough blood supply, causing you to lose consciousness.
-This loss of consciousness is usually brief.
+Fainting occurs when the brain doesn't receive enough blood for a brief time.
+This causes loss of consciousness.
+Consciousness is usually regained quickly.

 Fainting might have no medical significance.
-Or the cause can be a serious disorder, often involving the heart.
-Therefore, treat loss of consciousness as a medical emergency until the signs and symptoms are relieved, and the cause is known.
-Talk to your doctor if you faint more than once.
+Or the cause can be a serious disorder, occasionally involving the heart.
+Therefore, treat loss of consciousness as a medical emergency until the symptoms are relieved and the cause is known.
+Talk to your health care provider if you faint more than once.

 If you feel faint

 - Lie down or sit down.
 To reduce the chance of fainting again, don't get up too quickly.

 - Place your head between your knees if you sit down.